 Branson was a little worried about being allergic to the corn so he put his football helmet on.
 You know a football helmet makes you more manly and automatically solves lots of problems.

-Look how tuff my eldest child is.
-He can lift a box of corn up with one hand.
-Ha Ha!!
+Look how tough my oldest child thinks he is.
+Anyone that can lift up a box with one hand is a brute!